millerm22/Engineering_4_Notebook/README.md

 # Engineering_4_Notebook
-This repository will actually serve as a aid to help you get started with your own template.
-You should copy the raw form of this readme into your own, and use this template to write your own.
+This repository will help you get started with your own readme.
+Copy the raw form of this readme into your own, and use it as a template for your assignments.

 ## Table of Contents
 * [Raspberry_Pi_Assignment_Template](#Raspberry_Pi_Assignment_Template)